-11. Government remittances
+12. Government remittances payable

-There are no outstanding government remittances payable as at December 31, 2022 and 2021.
+There are no outstanding government remittances payable as at December 31, 2023 and 2022.

-12. Financial instruments
+13. Financial instruments

 Inter-Varsity's main financial instrument exposure, unchanged from the prior year, is detailed as follows:

 Credit risk

 Credit risk arises from the potential that camp fees are not paid.
 Inter-Varsity is exposed to credit risk relating to its amounts receivable as failure of any of these parties to fulfill their obligation could result in financial losses.
 No single party accounts for a significant balance of amounts receivable.
 The recorded allowance for doubtful accounts is insignificant and there have been no significant changes from the prior year.